 NOTE to nursing majors: Shorter University’s School of Nursing requires the Hepatitis B series, tuberculosis (annual Mantoux skin test) and varicella vaccine for admittance to the BSN program.

 All daytime traditional, non-traditional, commuter and residential students must complete a health form and return it prior to registration.
-The Health and Immunization form is available online by downloading the form at the top of this page or by contacting the Office of Admissions.

 Student Health Services